Mamoon794/employee-handbook/deliverables/D1/planning.md

 2. The second section will be for private users.
 These are users given access to their company’s own guidelines and policies.
 They will be able to ask questions privately and not have to worry about being judged.

 The chatbot will provide links as it gives answers so that it can be verified where the information is coming from.
 It will also have a login page which differentiates between the public and private users.
 Private users can log in to see company rules and policies, ask questions to the chatbot, and get clear answers with links to where the answers came from.

+#### Prototype
+Link to Figma Prototype: https://www.figma.com/design/a8k08eH7k677z5P0MQQUEz/D1-Mockup?node-id=0-1&t=lsJnCGrCFwap98EB-1

+Since this is an entirely new project and the partner did not have any existing prototype, we created the mockup from scratch based on the partner’s requirements.
+The design was reviewed and approved by the partner.

 ### Q2: Who are your target users?